Create your own luck with these super cute St. Patrick’s Day Garland and St. Patrick’s Day Wreath crafts.

-This post contains affiliate links.
+Post contains affiliate links.

 One of my favorite places to get craft supplies is the dollar store.
 They have so many cute things.

 We don’t really do much decorating for St. Patrick’s Day but I wanted to create a few touches of green around the house.

 St. Patrick’s Day Garland Supplies:

 All were purchased at my local Dollar Tree, minus the burlap but can be found online as well.
-I have linked to a few ideas for you.

 You can make your garland any size you like but these directions and supplies are for an 8-foot garland.